 How Much Time and Money Is Required to Earn a CExP?

 The CExP requires considerable investments in money and – especially for working professionals – time.
 Students have 12 months to complete the advanced courses, which by BEI’s estimate should take 100 to 120 hours of study.
-The advanced course series costs $1,795.
-Additionally, the boot camp costs $1,495 when taken live and $995 when taken online.
+The total cost of CExP certification is $7,290.
+The initial bootcamp costs $1,495 and the subsequent advanced course costs $4,000.
+The third and final piece is the exam which comes with a $1,795 fee.
+3

 Are There Certifications Comparable to CExP?